dnknth/ldap-ui/README.md

 and head over to http://localhost:5000/.

-The app always requires authentication, even if the directory permits anonymous access.
-User credentials are validated by the LDAP directory.
-What a particular user can see (and edit) is governed entirely by directory access rules.

 ### Docker

 A Dockerfile is included.
 The container exposes port 5000.
-LDAP access is controlled by environment variables:
+LDAP access is controlled by these environment variables:

-* `LDAP_URL`: connection URL, e.g. `ldap://your.ldap.server/`
+* `LDAP_URL`: connection URL, e.g. `ldap://your.ldap.server/`, defaults to `ldap:///`
-* `BASE_DN`: search base, e.g. `dc=example,dc=org`
+* `BASE_DN`: search base, e.g. `dc=example,dc=org`.
+This one is required.
 * `LOGIN_ATTR`: User name attribute, defaults to `uid`

 ## Caveats

-* The software has not been thoroughly tested.
-It likely has bugs.
+* The software has not been tested extensively.
 Do not use for production directories (like I do).
 * It works with [OpenLdap](http://www.openldap.org) using simple authentication.
-Other directories and authentication schemes have not been tested.
+Other directories have not been tested, and other authentication schemes are currently not supported.
-* Currently, only plain-text is supported for new passwords.
-If the LDAP server does not hash them automatically, they are stored as-is.
+* Passwords are transmitted as plain text.
+The LDAP server is expected to hash them (like OpenLdap 2.4 does).
+* The app will trigger a HTTP Basic authentication unless the `AUTHORIZATION` request variable has been set by some upstream web server.

 ## Acknowledgements

 The Python backend uses [Flask](http://flask.pocoo.org/).
-Kudos for [Armin Ronacher](http://lucumr.pocoo.org) and the [other authors](http://flask.pocoo.org/docs/1.0/license/#authors) of this beautifully simple framework!
+Kudos for [Armin Ronacher](http://lucumr.pocoo.org) and the [other authors](http://flask.pocoo.org/docs/1.0/license/#authors) of this elegant framework!

-The HTML frontend uses the fantastic [Bootstrap Vue](https://bootstrap-vue.js.org) components.
-It was fun to write it.
+The  frontend uses [Vue.js](https://vuejs.org) with the fantastic [Bootstrap Vue](https://bootstrap-vue.js.org) components.
+Thanks to the authors for taking a lot of pain out of HTML.

 ## TODO

-* Add support for password algorithms
 * Add LDIF export / import
 * Add support for images (i.e inetOrgPerson)